Yusu-f/livegap-charts/docs/charts/doughnut-chart.md

-# Bar Chart
+# Doughnut Chart

-Bar charts are an effective tool for visually comparing different categories or values.
-They are instrumental when you want to:
+Doughnut charts are similar to [pie charts](pie-area-chart), but they have a hole in the center.
+This creates a donut-like shape.

-* **Show the distribution of data points**: How often a particular category or value occurs.
+Key features and uses of doughnut charts:

-* **Compare metric values across different groups**: Identify differences in performance, quantity, or frequency between various categories.
+* **Visualize proportions**: Like pie charts, doughnut charts can show how different parts of a whole relate to each other.
-* **Determine which groups are highest or most common**: Easily spot the largest or most frequent categories.
+* **Compare categories**: They can be used to compare the relative sizes of different categories.
-* **Visualize how other groups compare against the others**: Understand the relative differences between categories.
+* **Show percentages**: Doughnut charts can display the percentage of each category in relation to the total.

-Here's a detailed guide on creating a bar chart with LiveGap charts.
+Here's a detailed guide on creating a Doughnut chart with LiveGap charts.

-## How to create and use a Bar Chart
+## How to create and customize a Doughnut Chart

-### Step 1: Create a Bar Chart
+### Step 1: Create a Doughnut Chart

-To create a new bar Chart, click the `Make your Chart` button on the [LiveGap Charts Home screen](https://charts.livegap.com/) and select `Bar Chart` from the list of options.
+To create a new Doughnut Chart, click the `Make your Chart` button on the [LiveGap Charts Home screen](https://charts.livegap.com/) and select `Doughnut Chart` from the list of options.

-This will open the Chart editor with the default bar chart loaded.
+This will open the Chart editor with the default Doughnut chart loaded.

-You can load a different bar chart from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.
+You can load a different Doughnut chart from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.

 ### Step 2: Add data to your chart

-Add your data to your bar chart using the spreadsheet at the bottom of the screen.
+Add your data to your Doughnut chart using the spreadsheet at the bottom of the screen.

 ![Customize Chart](../assets/images/add-data.png)